You have skipped the navigation, tab for page content

 Cleary backs great mate Luai to be main man for Wests Tigers

-Panthers champion Nathan Cleary has backed his outgoing halves partner Jarome Luai to help turn around the recent fortunes of Wests Tigers.
+Panthers champion Nathan Cleary has backed his outgoing halves partner Jarome Luai to make Wests Tigers a more competitive outfit and drag them out of the cellar in 2025.

 Cleary has played alongside Luai for a decade as they came through the ranks at Penrith together and he said the Samoa international is ready step up and be the chief playmaker for Wests Tigers next season.